Plateforme des exportateurs (ExPla)

 Belgique: Association Wallone de l'Elevage (AWE), Group S&E

 The chairman of the Platform is currently Hans-Peter Schons (ADT, Germany).
 The secretariat is housed at the ADT office in Brussels (Rue du Luxembourg 47-51, 1050 Brussels).

 EU is net exporter of bovine semen and live breeding animals

-As for the pure-bred breeding animals, the official statistics (Eurostat) show that the export value dropped from almost 590 mln EUR in 2011 (heifers, cows and other breeding animals) to 515 mln EUR in 2014, when the 28 EU Member States sold slightly more than 320.000 animals, thereof 120.000 to Third countries (some 96 % of the total are heifers).
-The EU remains a very big net exporter to Third countries of live bovine breeding animals, for breeding heifers alone the export surplus amounts to 240 mln EUR (2014).
+As for the pure-bred breeding animals, the official statistics (Eurostat) show that the export value rose to almost 620 mln EUR in 2016 (heifers, cows and other breeding animals, including intra-EU trade).
+The 28 EU Member States sold slightly more than 200.000 animals to Third countries (some 86 % of the total are heifers).
+The most important destinations were Turkey and Russia.
+Only a few hundert breeding animals are imported each year from Third countries and the EU remains a very big net exporter, the export surplus increased to 364 mln EUR in 2016.